 What Are the Depression Symptoms of Bipolar Disorder?

-The clinical depression symptoms seen with bipolar disorder include:
+The clinical depression symptoms seen with bipolar disorder are the same as those seen in major depressive disorder and include:

 - Decreased appetite and/or weight loss, or overeating and weight gain